Aspley, Queensland: Transport

 Aspley is primarily accessed by Gympie Road, the primary artery in Brisbane's northern suburbs.
 Other primary roads are Albany Creek Road to the west and Robinson Road to the east.

-Public transport is provided by buses operated by Brisbane Transport, Translink, Hornibrook Bus Lines.
+Public transport is provided by buses operated by Transport for Brisbane, Translink, Hornibrook Bus Lines.
 Brisbane's tram network originally terminated just south of Aspley on Gympie Road at Chermside.
 The closest railway stations are Geebung and Zillmere.

 In the 1961 Brisbane City Council Town Plan, the concept of a northern suburbs' expressway between Bowen Hills and Aspley was first proposed.
 The expressway would travel along the eastern side of Lutwyche Road to Park Road at Kedron, take a northerly route to Chermside and through the eastern side of Aspley, before heading north-westerly through Carseldine to connect with the Bruce Highway north of Bald Hills.
-The 1965 Wilbur Smith and Associates Brisbane Transportation Study recommended the additional construction of a Northwest Freeway between the Brisbane CBD and Aspley via the Grange and Everton Park.

 The freeway system was to be constructed between 1965 and 1985 in four five-year stages.
 However, by 1972, opposition was voicing concerns about inadequate compensation for resumed properties, the housing crisis at the time, and neglected public transport.
 By 1975 the freeway plan had been abandoned due to community opposition and funding issues.